Rengo-Labs/CasperLabs-LiquidityTransformer/README.md

 Implementation of `Synthetic CSPR`, `Synthetic Helper`, `Synthetic Token` and `Liquidity Transformer` Contract for the CasperLabs platform. d
 ## NOTE:- Following repositories are required to be placed with this project in the same root directory and names of the repositories should be same as in the "Makefile"
+## NOTE:- Investment days can be adjusted by changing the constant value 'pub const INVESTMENT_DAYS: u8 = 15;' in the following file (./CasperLabs-Wise-LiquidityTransformer/liquidity_transformer/liquidity_transformer_crate/src/data.rs)

 1. [Uniswap Core Contracts](https://github.com/Scytalelabs-official/CasperLabs-UniswapV2-core)
 2. [Uniswap Router Contracts](https://github.com/Scytalelabs-official/Casperlabs-UniswapRouter)